scality/Zenko/docs/docsource/installation/prepare/setting_up_a_cluster.rst

 .. important::

-   Three-server clusters can continue to operate without service disruption or data loss if one node fails.
-Five-server clusters can operate without disruption or loss if two nodes fail.
+   Three-node clusters can continue to operate without service disruption or data loss if one node fails.
+Five-node clusters can operate without disruption or loss if two nodes fail.

 Each machine acting as a Kubernetes_ node must also have at least one disk available to provision storage volumes.

 .. _MetalK8s: https://github.com/scality/metalk8s/
 .. _CentOS: https://www.centos.org